 Charity Game tickets may be purchased only by organizations that have been issued Bingo or Millionaire Party licenses and may be sold only at scheduled licensed events.V.
 Compliance with Rules and Regulations of the Bureau of State Lottery

 All Bingo games, Millionaire Parties, Charity Games and Raffles shall be conducted in accordance with the rules and regulations of the Charitable Gaming Division of the Bureau of State Lottery and State law, P.A.
 1972, No. 382, being MCLA 432.102 et seq.
-The Vice President for Development, Alumni and Community Engagement shall be aware of the pertinent rules and regulations and shall make available, to those to whom approval to conduct a Game of Chance has been granted, copies of the pertinent provisions.
+The Vice President for Development and Alumni Relations shall be aware of the pertinent rules and regulations and shall make available, to those to whom approval to conduct a Game of Chance has been granted, copies of the pertinent provisions.
 Rules and Directives along with license forms and fee amounts are available on-line at www.michigan.gov/cg.

 VI.
 Record Keeping